Andrea Kish and tomato

 Master Gardener Program

-• A Home Garden Lecture Series consisting of a series of six monthly lectures given by local horticulture experts
+• A Home Garden Lecture Series consisting of a series of six monthly lectures is given by Master Gardener Volunteers according to their expertise, plus local and Cornell University experts.

-• Lectures to garden clubs and other groups through our Speakers' Bureau
+• Presentations to garden clubs and other groups through our Speakers' Bureau.

-• Performing site visits for homeowners to give cultural advice
+• Performing site visits for homeowners to give plant cultural advice.

 What subjects does the training program cover?